 5. Economiser needle in metering jet-

 In this method, the flow of fuel is restricted by changing the area of the metering nozzle which supplies the fuel from the float chamber to the main jet.
-The area is changed using a needle operated with leakage from the accelerator pedal.
+The area is changed by means of a needle operated with leakage from the accelerator pedal.

 Conclusion-